-- 1. Locate the port you wish to access using one of the search techniques discussed above. - 2.
+- 1. Locate the particular port by using one of the search techniques discussed above. - 2.
 Click the SSH link to connect to the URL.

 These auto-generated links use the colon (:) as the field-delimiter.
 The auto-generated SSH link has the following form: